openvinotoolkit/openvino/tools/pot/docs/FrequentlyAskedQuestions.md

 ### <a name="noac">I'd like to quantize a model and I've converted it to IR but I don't have the Accuracy Checker config.
 What can I do?</a>

+1. Try quantization using Python* API of the Post-training Optimization Tool.
+For more details see [Default Quantization](@ref pot_default_quantization_usage.
-To create the Accuracy Checker configuration file, refer to [Accuracy Checker documentation](@ref omz_tools_accuracy_checker) and try to find the configuration file for your model among the ones available in the Accuracy Checker examples.
-An alternative way is to quantize the model in the Simplified mode but you will not be able to measure the accuracy.
-See [Post-Training Optimization Best Practices](BestPractices.md) for more details.
+2. If you consider command-line usage only refer to [Accuracy Checker documentation](@ref omz_tools_accuracy_checker) to create the Accuracy Checker configuration file,  and try to find the configuration file for your model among the ones available in the Accuracy Checker examples.
-Also, you can use [POT API](../openvino/tools/pot/api/README.md) to integrate the post-training quantization into your pipeline without the Accuracy Checker.
+3. An alternative way is to quantize the model in the [Simplified mode](#ref pot_docs_simplified_mode) but you will not be able to measure the accuracy.

 ### <a name="tradeoff">What is a tradeoff when you go to low precision?</a>